waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### C. Discovered Non-Standard Mechanics
 - **Pikachu Traversal:** I can walk through the Pikachu sprite.
 This is a key mechanic for navigating tight spaces he might be blocking.
+- **Pokemon Mansion 2F (Gate Switch - Attempt 1):** Hypothesized that activating the switch at (3, 12) would open the eastern gates at (19, 9) and (20, 9).
+Test: Used `find_path` to check for a route.
+Result: No path found.
+Conclusion: Hypothesis denied.
+The switch does not open the eastern gates.
+New hypothesis: The switch opened the southern gates at (8, 23) and (8, 24) instead.